usnistgov/2018-03-13-census/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
 Participants can use their own Census provided laptops or a loaner laptop.
-In either case please contact Matt Haubach
+In either case please contact Matt Haubach,
-<matthew.e.haubach@census.gov> for help setting up your own laptop or
+<a href='mailto:matthew.e.haubach@census.gov'>matthew.e.haubach@census.gov</a>,
-to let him know that you require a loaner laptop.
+for help setting up your own laptop or to let him know that you require a loaner laptop.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by